khaptonstall/iOS-Accessibility-Guide/README.md

 ### Role
 The role expresses the affordances an element offers to the user.

-`UIAccessibilityTraits` are how iOS defines an element's role, as well as its state (e.x. whether it is enabled or disabled) and properties (e.x. how Assistive Technologies may interact with the element).
+Role correlates to an element's `accessibilityTraits` property (which has the type `UIAccessibilityTraits`).
+These traits also help define an element's state (e.x. whether it is enabled or disabled) and properties (e.x. how Assistive Technologies may interact with the element).

 ```swift
 let button = UIButton()